What is the IMF?

 • make its resources available (under adequate safeguards) to members experiencing balance of payments difficulties.

-Ultimately, the goal is to promote economic stability, limit the impact and frequency of crises, help resolve crises when they occur, and promote economic growth and alleviate poverty.
+Ultimately, the goal is to promote economic stability, limit the impact and frequency of crises, help resolve crises when they occur, promote economic growth, and alleviate poverty.

 How Does the IMF Work?

 Like the World Bank, the IMF works with member states to meet its mission.
 More than the World Bank, the IMF holds significant influence over the policies of the member states, as outlined in Article IV of the IMF Articles of Agreement.
 Article IV provides for significant involvement by the IMF in the activities and policies of member states.
 Often referred to as “consultations,” these sessions are designed to ensure that member state policies are aligned globally.